HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration/index.md

 The following is a configuration of the integration of HCL Leap with the existing DX environment.

-1. Update the custom values file to set leap image name, tags and repository name.
+1. Update the custom values file to set Leap image name, tags and repository name.
 The procedure is very similar to the instructions in the [Prepare Configuration page for DX](../../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration/).
 The value options for Leap are documented [in the Leap documentation](https://help.hcltechsw.com/Leap/9.3.2/deploy_container_kubernetes_openliberty.html)

 2. If you are already using an [ingress for DX](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress/) you can **extend** that ingress for Leap